cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 to be clearly documented in the decoder.
 Beyond the validity at the CBOR level, an application also needs to ascertain that the input is in alignment with the application protocol that is serialized in CBOR.

+The input check itself may consume resources.
+This is usually linear in the size of the input, which means that an attacker has to spend resources that are commensurate to the resources spent by the defender on input validation.
+Processing for arbitrary-precision numbers may exceed linear effort.
+Also, some hash-table implementations that are used by decoders to build in-memory representations of maps can be attacked to spend quadratic effort, unless a secret key is employed (see Section 7 of {{SIPHASH}}).
+Such superlinear efforts can be employed by an attacker to exhaust resources at or before the input validator; they therefore need to be avoided in a CBOR decoder implementation.

 CBOR encoders do not receive input directly from the network and are thus not directly attackable in the same way as CBOR decoders.